The Dutch Game Awards 2025

 and combined the two using superglue and a dowel.

-Jochem Smale came to my rescue, so kudos to him for stepping up to the challenge!
+Enter Jochem Smale, who came to my rescue.
+So kudos to him for stepping up to the challenge!

 (Source: Tom de Boer)